NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/app/CellGeolocation.rst.txt

    Cellular signals can travel many kilometers and `the tests <https://www.youtube.com/watch?v=p1_0OAlTcuY>`_ show that a range of 10 km and more is possible in certain conditions.

-Follow the configuration guide in the respective implementation to enable nRF Connect for Cloud's cell geolocation API:
+Follow the configuration guide in the respective implementation to enable nRF Cloud's cell geolocation API:

 .. only:: not v1_5_x

-* :ref:`AWS <aws-nrf-connect-for-cloud-location-services>`
+* :ref:`AWS <aws-nrf-cloud-location-services>`

 Follow the configuration guide in the respective implementation to enable Unwired Labs' cell geolocation API: